Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 | {%latex%}F{%endlatex%} |     |   3 |
 {: .parsetable}

 A table like the above is an LL(1) parse table, because it uses only 1 symbol of "look-ahead" in the columns.
 LL(1) grammars are always strong LL grammars, which means that they only need the combination of the sort to be parsed and the next symbol(s) to decide on a unique grammar rule to apply.
-In general, LL(k) grammars do not have to be strong, and if they are not, you also need to know what was already parsed from the input in order to choose a unique grammar rule[^LLdef].
+In general, LL(k) grammars do not have to be strong, and if they are not, you also need to know what was already parsed from the input (the "left context") in order to choose a unique grammar rule[^LLdef].
 For example, the following grammar is LL(2), and not strong:

 :- | :-
 {%latex%} S = A\ a\ b\ A\ b\ a {%endlatex%} | {%latex%} \text{(1)} {%endlatex%}